How to set up a direct infrared connection in Windows XP?

 (iii) BIOS setup (see your computer documentation on how to access BIOS setup menus - usually by pressing Delete during booting).

-2. Attach an IrDA transceiver (known as adapter or dongle) to each computer if the computer doesn't have an integrated IrDA transceiver.
+2. Attach an IrDA transceiver (known as adapter or dongle) to each computer if the

 3. Install your IrDA driver when prompted by the Found New Hardware Wizard if you haven't done so before.